patr1ckm/mvtboost/README.md

 New functions are provided that allow easy grid tuning by cross validation: `gbm.cverr, mvtb_grid`, and `lmerboost`.
 The grid is defined as `expand.grid(1:cv.folds, ...)` where `...` contains vectors of candidate meta-parameter values passed to `n.trees`, `shrinkage`, `interaction.depth`, and `n.minobsinnode`.

+With `gbm.cverr`, tuning the number of trees can be carried out by including trees until 1) the cross validation error is minimized or 2) a maximum amount of computation time is reached.
+This avoids the problem of not including enough trees, or for including more trees than is necessary.

+### Example usage

+    out <- gbm.cverr(x = X, y = y,
+               distribution = 'gaussian',
+               cv.folds = 2,

+               nt.start = 100,
+               nt.inc = 100,
+               max.time = 1,

+               seed = 12345,
+               interaction.depth = c(1, 5),
+               shrinkage = 0.01,
+               n.minobsinnode = c(5, 50),
+               verbose = TRUE)

+    mm$gbm.fit
+    summary(mm$gbm.fit)

 ### Example usage

     out <- gbm.cverr(x = X, y = y,